Azure/azure-functions-sql-extension/README.md

 ### Logs

-Logs for function apps deployed in Azure can be viewed in the Function's monitoring tab.
-If logs are not showing in the monitoring tab, they can also be found in the Function App's [Log Stream](https://learn.microsoft.com/azure/azure-functions/streaming-logs?tabs=azure-portal) or in [Application Insights](https://learn.microsoft.com/azure/azure-functions/analyze-telemetry-data#view-telemetry-in-application-insights).
+Logs for function apps deployed in Azure can be viewed in the function's Monitor tab.
+If logs are not showing in the Monitor tab, they can also be found in the function app's [Log Stream](https://learn.microsoft.com/azure/azure-functions/streaming-logs?tabs=azure-portal) or in [Application Insights](https://learn.microsoft.com/azure/azure-functions/analyze-telemetry-data#view-telemetry-in-application-insights).
 More information on logging can be found [here](https://learn.microsoft.com/azure/azure-functions/functions-monitoring).

 ## Privacy Statement